 Remember when the cable guy sold you on those premium channels that were “only” $10 more per month?
 Well now is the time to evaluate those upgrades to decide if you actually used them.
 You’re going to encounter these upsells again while shopping for bundle deals, and it is much easier, to be honest with yourself now because you will be tempted again by these offers during the sales process.
 Take a look back across the board on all the special features you’ve signed up for.
 Things like unlimited long distance, high definition channels, and cell phone insurance may not be worth the extra money they cost you.

 Okay, so now you know how much you are spending, and what features you no longer need from your monthly service providers.
 The next step is to identify the products and services that are most important to you.
 Perhaps you love your iPhone, or you just cannot live without Food Network on Demand.
 No problem with that, as long as you know in advance.
 Let your preferences steer your decisions on who you are willing to do business with.

 Your next phone call is to the competition.
 Once again, get right to the point and give them the monthly quote you got from the first call.
-Ideally you will be offered a lower price, but even if not, you still want all of the details emailed to you.
+Ideally, you will be offered a lower price, but even if not, you still want all of the details emailed to you.
 This is because promotional offers can vary significantly.
-It could be that the first few months of one service is cheaper, but after this introductory period the price goes up substantially.
+It could be that the first few months of one service is cheaper, but after this introductory period, the price goes up substantially.
 Be careful with “bait and switch” offers like these or else you’ll get stuck in an expensive contract.

 The bottom line is that you should use service bundles to save money, but be sure to do your homework first.
 Understand what you need, and how much you are currently paying before you start shopping.
-If you are paying separate providers for cable, telephone and internet then you are likely paying much more then you should.
+If you are paying separate providers for cable, telephone, and internet then you are likely paying much more than you should.
 In these cases, a simple phone call could save you hundreds of dollars a year!